-A central focus of the mission of Coastal Carolina University is to prepare our students to both excel in the classroom and to succeed in life.
-An essential part of our educational mission is to engage our students in hands-on learning that bridges the gap between theory and practice which provides them with the critical thinking and problem solving skills necessary for a fruitful and fulfilling life both personally and professionally.
+A central focus of the mission of Coastal Carolina University is to prepare students to both excel in the classroom and to succeed in life.
+An essential part of the educational mission is to engage students in hands-on learning that bridges the gap between theory and practice which provides them with the critical thinking and problem solving skills necessary for a fruitful and fulfilling life both personally and professionally.
 In order to achieve this goal more effectively, the university has created Experienced@Coastal which is an integrated approach to student engagement.
-This initiative brings experiential learning to the center of our educational culture by building on our strong tradition of active learning through undergraduate research, internships, international experiences, and community engagement.
+This initiative brings experiential learning to the center of the educational culture by building on a strong tradition of active learning through undergraduate research, internships, international experiences, and community engagement.

 CCU students can expect to engage in collaborative research with faculty and peers in a number of venues.
-This past year, our students have performed over 1,500 undergraduate research projects and have made well over 200 conference presentations both on campus and at regional, national and international conferences.
-Our annual undergraduate research competition and biennial Celebration of Inquiry conference are but two of the many opportunities available to our students to perform and present their research, scholarship and creative activities.
-Our students regularly present at both the Big South Undergraduate Research Symposium and at the National Council for Undergraduate Research Conference in addition to the national and international discipline specific conferences.
+This past year, students have performed over 1,500 undergraduate research projects and have made well over 200 conference presentations both on campus and at regional, national and international conferences.
+The annual undergraduate research competition and biennial Celebration of Inquiry conference are but two of the many opportunities available to students to perform and present their research, scholarship and creative activities.
+Students regularly present at both the Big South Undergraduate Research Symposium and at the National Council for Undergraduate Research Conference in addition to the national and international discipline specific conferences.

-At Coastal Carolina University, we nurture a richly textured environment of creativity and discovery for our faculty and students.
+Coastal Carolina University nurtures a richly textured environment of creativity and discovery for its faculty and students.
 University research, an activity that supports university teaching, opens new pathways to interpret and understand our world.
 Whether in the classroom, the laboratory, on stage, or in the field, undergraduate and graduate students work side by side with scientists, scholars, educators, visual and performing artists, and others engaged in research, innovation, and performance.

 The Coastal Carolina University campus is technology-rich and continuously growing.
 Several new buildings are currently under construction.

-At Coastal Carolina University, we nurture a richly textured environment of creativity and discovery for our faculty and students.
+Coastal Carolina University nurtures a richly textured environment of creativity and discovery for its faculty and students.
 CCU believes the student experience is enhanced by activities and programs outside of the classroom.
 There are 153 clubs and organizations offering opportunity for participation in student government, academic and professional organizations, sports, honor societies, Greek life, and a variety of special interest groups.
 Clubs and organizations on campus have more than doubled during the past five years.

 2012 marked the 10th Celebration of Inquiry (COI) for CCU.
 The celebration is a campus-wide event open to the public that showcases a variety of student, faculty, staff and community presentations, exhibits, performances, roundtable discussions, poster sessions and media related to a common theme, which is created anew each year.
 The theme for COI 2012 was From Curiosity to Exploration – Linking, Knowing & Doing.